X

 Yotsuya Kaidan (Ghost Story of Yotsuya) – Female Onryo

-It’s a ghost story that was written based on the incident in the Edo period.
-There was a woman who is said to be the model of this story.
+It’s a ghost story that was written based on an incident in the Edo period.
+There was a woman who was said to be the model of this story.

-The storyline goes like this: Oiwa, happily married wife got betrayed and murdered by her husband Iemon, becomes an Onryo takes revenge on him.
+The storyline goes like this: Oiwa, a happily married wife, got betrayed and murdered by her husband Iemon, becomes an Onryo and takes revenge on him.

-Since it’s the most famous Onryo story, it has several varieties and we will introduce you two of them.
+Since it’s the most famous Onryo story, it has several varieties, and we will introduce you to two of them.

-The first one is a research report which was submitted to the shogunate at the time.
+The first is a research report submitted to the shogunate at the time.
 The report addresses the local tales and topography.
-A part of the report tells a creepy story of a Yotsuya town that 18 dead which was claimed to be Oiwa’s grudge.
+A part of the report tells a creepy story of a town in Yotsuya where 18 died, which was claimed to be Oiwa’s grudge.

 A couple, Iemon Tamiya and his wife, Oiwa lived happily until Iemon met a woman of his boss.
-He committed bigamy, had a child of her.
-When Oiwa found out this, she went mad and missing.
+He committed bigamy and had a child with her.
+When Oiwa found out about this, she went mad and went missing.

 Since then, people around Iemon began to die one by one unnatural death.
 After the Tamiya family discontinued its lineage, someone moved in on the site of the Tamiya family and experienced strange incidents.

-He donated Inari (god of harvest) statue to his family temple, Myoko-ji, asked the priest to perform the rites for the dead, strange phenomenon had stopped.
+He donated the Inari (god of harvest) statue to his family temple, Myoko-ji, and asked the priest to perform the rites for the dead, and the strange phenomenon stopped.

-The second one is Tokaido Yotsuya Kaidan, which was written by Tsuruya Nanboku as a screenplay for Kabuki Kyogen.
+The second one is Tokaido Yotsuya Kaidan, written by Tsuruya Nanboku as a screenplay for Kabuki Kyogen.

-Her face disfigured and health deteriorates into a slow agonizing death.
+Her face is disfigured, and her health deteriorates into a slow, agonizing death.
 The ghosts of Oiwa and Takuetsu appear and take vengeance on Iemon and his new wife.

-Oiwa died on February 22, 1636, and buried at a temple in Sugamo, Edo.
+Oiwa died on February 22, 1636, and was buried at a temple in Sugamo, Edo.

 The legend has it that a curse accompanies her story and that those who retell it will suffer injuries and even death.

-To this day, every member who relates to the project from producers, actors to their crews continues to visit the grave of Oiwa in Tokyo before productions or adaptations of Yotsuya Kaidan, praying for her soul and asking for her blessing to tell her story once again.
+To this day, every member who relates to the project, from producers and actors to their crews, continues to visit the grave of Oiwa in Tokyo before productions or adaptations of Yotsuya Kaidan, praying for her soul and asking for her blessing to tell her story once again.
 Most importantly, not to curse on them.

 Funayurei -Ship Ghost

-Funayurei is the ghost which believed to sink ships by scooping sea water into it.
-The Funayurei then use those to lure the living captains of nearby boats to veer off the course, normally to their deaths.
+Funayurei is the ghost believed to sink ships by scooping seawater into them.
+The Funayurei then use those to lure the living captains of nearby boats to veer off the course, generally to their deaths.

 Some versions have the Funayurei being let aboard, preying on the emotions of the unwitting sailors.
-Once aboard, the ghost will ask for a special tool called a Hisyaku that is similar to a ladle.
+Once aboard, the ghost will ask for a unique tool called a Hisyaku similar to a ladle.

-They appear often on a rainy day or a new moon or full moon, especially on a night with dense fog.
-Also, they are said to possess supernatural powers, with the ability to make any number of ghostly ships appear.
+They often appear on a rainy day, a new moon, or a full moon, especially on a night with dense fog.
+Also, they are said to possess supernatural powers, able to make any number of ghostly ships appear.

-They are said to be those who were dead by drawing, try to drag the living into their circle.
-There is some way you can escape from it by throwing rice balls into the sea or preparing a bottomless ladle.
+They are said to be those who were dead by drawing, trying to drag the living into their circle.
+You can escape from it by throwing rice balls into the sea or preparing a bottomless ladle.

 Singing Skull